 The CSO project schedules in Schedule Seven are aggressive and reflect project-specific design, permitting and construction requirements.
-The program has and will continue to face cost and schedule challenges, including the general uncertainty associated with construction of tunnels or micro-tunnels and related shafts, such as with the Brookline Sewer Separation project, other subsurface work in urban areas, and the need to manage traffic and community impacts in historical, densely populated neighborhoods..
+The program has and will continue to face cost and schedule challenges, including the general uncertainty associated with construction of tunnels or micro-tunnels and related shafts, such as with the Brookline Sewer Separation project, potential conflicts with other projects in the urban areas, and the need to manage traffic and community impacts in historical, densely populated neighborhoods.
 Notwithstanding these challenges, MWRA, working in cooperation with the Boston Water and Sewer Commission (BWSC), the Town of Brookline and the City of Cambridge, will continue to manage the CSO program with the goals of controlling project costs, maintaining schedule, and fully achieving the projects' CSO control objectives.

 MWRA commenced implementation of the long-term CSO control plan in 1996.
 Updated project schedules are presented in Table 2.
-By June 2011, MWRA and the CSO communities had completed 29 of the 35 projects in the plan, and four projects were in design or construction.
-The two remaining projects, both associated with Alewife Brook, are scheduled for design commencement by April 2012.
+By December 2011, MWRA and the CSO communities had completed 29 of the 35 projects in the plan, and four projects were in design or construction.
+MWRA plans to commence design of the two remaining projects, both associated with Alewife Brook, by April 2012.
 With this level of completion, MWRA has achieved significant progress in reducing CSO discharges to Boston Harbor and tributary rivers.
-The completed CSO projects, together with improvements to MWRA's wastewater conveyance and treatment systems, including the upgraded Deer Island Treatment Plant and associated pump stations, have reduced the total annual volume of CSO discharge in a typical rainfall year from 3.3 billion gallons in 1988 to 515 million gallons today, an 84% reduction, with 79% of the remaining overflow receiving treatment at MWRA's four long-term CSO facilities. projects are scheduled to complete by December 2015.
-The remaining
+The completed CSO projects, together with improvements to MWRA's wastewater conveyance and treatment systems, including the upgraded Deer Island Treatment Plant and associated pump stations, have reduced the total annual volume of CSO discharge in a typical rainfall year from 3.3 billion gallons in 1988 to 0.5 billion gallons today, an 85% reduction, with 85% of the remaining overflow receiving treatment at MWRA's four long-term CSO facilities.
+The remaining projects are scheduled to be complete by December 2015.